mmirman/caledon/README.md

 -- this syntax is rather verbose for the moment.
 I have yet to add typeclass syntax sugar.
 ```

-* Nondeterminism control:  You can now control what patterns to match against sequentially versus in concurrently.
+* Nondeterminism control:  You can now control what patterns to match against sequentially versus concurrently.
 This gives you massive control over program execution, and in the future might be implemented with REAL threads!

 ```
 defn runBoth : bool -> prop